-The State Network deploys a multidisciplinary team of technical experts to work directly with state officials on ACA implementation.
-These experts come from leading national organizations, including the Center for Health Care Strategies (CHCS), Georgetown University Health Policy Institute, Manatt Health Solutions, the State Health Access Data Assistance Center (SHADAC) at the University of Minnesota and Wakely Consulting Group.
-The State Network coordinates the assistance to states by these leading national organizations with a focus on the major coverage-related provisions of ACA, including: setting up insurance exchanges, instituting insurance market reforms, expanding Medicaid to newly eligible populations, streamlining eligibility and enrollment systems, and using data to drive policy decisions.
+The State Network deploys a multidisciplinary team of experts to work directly with state officials across agencies, including Health Insurance Marketplaces, Medicaid agencies, Departments of Insurance and others.
+These experts come from leading national organizations, including Manatt Health and GMMB.
+Assistance to states focuses on the major coverage-related provisions of the ACA, including: operating health insurance marketplaces, instituting insurance market reforms, expanding Medicaid to newly eligible populations, streamlining eligibility and enrollment systems, and using data to drive policy decisions.